Get road trip ready with this car safety checklist

 Check your tyres

 Tyres are the connection between your vehicle and the road.
-Keeping your tyres in good condition is vital to ensuring your safety while driving, especially when travelling for long distances like on a road trip.
+Keeping your tyres in good condition is vital to ensuring your safety while driving, especially when travelling for long distances.
 Well-maintained tyres can also save you money by increasing fuel efficiency.

 Before heading out on a road trip, check that your tyres have been inflated to their recommended pressure.
-This can be found in your car's manual and often also on the driver's side door, glovebox or in the fuel door.
-It's also advised get your wheels aligned if it's been a while, as misaligned wheels can cause tyres to wear out faster and increase the risk of vibration and skidding.
-Carrying a spare tyre is also a good idea, with RACV Emergency Roadside Assistance available 24/7 to change it should a puncture occur.
+This can be found in your car's manual and often on the driver's side door, glovebox or inside the fuel cap.
+RACV Accredited Auto Care Centres also recommend you to get your wheels aligned regularly, as misaligned wheels can cause tyres to wear out faster and increase the risk of vibration and skidding.
+Carrying a spare tyre is recommended, with RACV Emergency Roadside Assistance available 24/7 to help you replace a punctured or damaged tyre.

-A neat and organised interior can prevent driver distractions, keep the kids comfortable, and help keep your focus on the most important thing: driving safely.
+A neat and organised interior can prevent driver distractions, keep the kids comfortable, and help you focus on driving safely.

-Smith also advises to check your vehicle for any spiders or insects that may have taken up residence in your car.
+Check your vehicle for any spiders or insects that may have taken up residence in your car.
 This is common after prolonged periods of being parked under a tree or in the garage.
-Nobody wants a creepy-crawly on them mid-drive!

 Pack your emergency car safety kit

-Hiccups can happen to even the most prepared and experienced road tripper.
-Having a car safety kit means you've got essential items on hand should there be an emergency.
+Difficulties can arise, even for well-prepared and experienced drivers.
+Having a car safety kit will ensure you have essential items on hand should there be an emergency.